tiagoCuervo/JapaNet/README.md

 The core of the MobileNetV3 Large[5] model available in the keras.applications package with an additional densely connected layer (units=1024) followed by batch normalization, leaky ReLU (alpha=0.1) and dropout (rate=0.25) layers before the final output layer with a suitable number of outputs (4206) has been used for the purposes of our experiments.

-The training process has been performed with a random initialization of model weights, reduce on plateau learning schedule, minimal learning rate of 1e-4, sparse categorical cross-entropy loss, Adam optimizer, batch size of 4096 and 100 epochs.
+The training process has been performed with a random initialization of model weights, reduce on plateau learning schedule, minimal learning rate of 1e-4, categorical cross-entropy loss, Adam optimizer, batch size of 4096 and 100 epochs.
 For this model we additionally used the class weighting scheme described in [6] to try to counter the considerable class imbalance present in the data set.

 - Sample learning curves obtained from the MobilenetV3 classification model:

 ![Learning curves from the MobileNetV3 Large classification model](./figures/mobil_curves.png?raw=true)

+Due to time limitations of the project, we were not able to train the MobileNet model with more epochs.
+However, considering the above learning curves we can observe some highly probable possibility of improvement if we allowed more epochs for training.

 # Results